Terrie has type 2 diabetes. She has a certificate in fitness and nutrition. She has a passion for helping others find their path to health.

-- Get yourself a glucometer, for checking your daily blood sugar levels.
+- Get yourself a glucometer to check your daily blood sugar levels.
 Then ask the doctor or specialist how often you need to check your sugars.

-- Before removing or making drastic changes to your foods, Keep writing them down for a week or two, first.
-Bring your results to the next doctor appointment.
+- Before removing or making drastic changes to your foods, Keep writing them down for a week or two first.
+Bring your results to the next doctor's appointment.

-- Once you can see where you have problems with eating habits, reduce or remove accordingly.
+- Once you can see where you have problems with eating habits, reduce or remove them accordingly.